-In order to understand your options, re-evaluate your product offering:
+Understand your options by looking at the following:

-- + Has the value of your product increased, decreased or stayed the same?
-Because in some cases, one or more of your products or services may have become more valuable in these difficult economic times - Identify which products and services are going to remain essential to customers through the downturn, and which products are going to become discretionary purchases - + Also, identify whether you have any complementary products, the sale of which facilitates the sale of another products or service (defend these products)

-- Understand your inventory if you are not sure what goods and stock you have, conducting a remote stocktake via video on day one out of lockdown can ensure social distancing and allow you to assess what stock you could look to sell with which offers to which segments - + And finally, try not to cutback on quality, as this will come back to haunt you over time
+- + Which of your products and services are most valuable in this current climate? - + Which are going to remain essential to customers through the downturn, and which are going to become discretionary purchases? - + Do you have any complementary products that could facilitate the sale of others (defend these products)? - + Understand your inventory if you are not sure what goods and stock you have, conduct a remote stocktake via video. - + Try not to cutback on quality, as this will come back to haunt you over time.

-If you're in a business-to-business (B2B) market, where your company sells products and services to other companies, a useful exercise would be to ask your customers what initiatives they are pursuing in the face of the declining economic climate.
+If you're in a business-to-business (B2B) market, where your company sells products and services to other companies, ask your customers what initiatives they are pursuing in the face of the declining economic climate.